-Third, even with reforms, given the large financing gaps, especially in the water and sanitation sector, increases in both public sector and private sector funding will be required for African countries to continue to improve economic and social performance.
+Third, even with reforms, given the large financing gaps, especially in electric power and water and sanitation sector, increases in both public sector and private sector funding will be required for African countries to continue to improve economic and social performance.
 The limits on government budget and ODA leave a large gap to be filled by the private sector.

 Currently apart from ICT, full private sector involvement essentially through PPPs, where a private party provides significant financing in the form of equity and debt and is responsible for operations, is not widely used in Africa compared with other regions.
 As discussed below, good governance will be one of the more important underlying factors in changing this.
+Additional important factors are: